Behavioral economics: Responses

 Matthew Rabin dismisses these criticisms, countering that consistent results typically are obtained in multiple situations and geographies and can produce good theoretical insight.
 Behavioral economists, however, responded to these criticisms by focusing on field studies rather than lab experiments.
 Some economists see a fundamental schism between experimental economics and behavioral economics, but prominent behavioral and experimental economists tend to share techniques and approaches in answering common questions.
 For example, behavioral economists are investigating neuroeconomics, which is entirely experimental and has not been verified in the field.

 The epistemological, ontological, and methodological components of behavioral economics are increasingly debated, in particular by historians of economics and economic methodologists.

 According to some researchers, when studying the mechanisms that form the basis of decision-making, especially financial decision-making, it is necessary to recognize that most decisions are made under stress because, "Stress is the nonspecific body response to any demands presented to it."

+Limitations

+A widely noted concern is the replicability crisis; many behavioral economics studies fail to reproduce when repeated.
+A 2024 WSJ review reports that fewer than half of nudging-based experiments sustain long-term impact when re-tested, bringing into question their external validity in complex, real-world conditions.
+Supporting this, behavioral economics scholars have acknowledged that "small effect sizes and limited sample diversity" often hinder the generalizability of results.

-Related Fields
+Related fields

 Experimental economics

 Experimental economics is the application of experimental methods, including statistical, econometric, and computational, to study economic questions.
 Data collected in experiments are used to estimate effect size, test the validity of economic theories, and illuminate market mechanisms.
 Economic experiments usually use cash to motivate subjects, in order to mimic real-world incentives.
 Experiments are used to help understand how and why markets and other exchange systems function as they do.
 Experimental economics have also expanded to understand institutions and the law (experimental law and economics).

 A fundamental aspect of the subject is design of experiments.
 Experiments may be conducted in the field or in laboratory settings, whether of individual or group behavior.

 Variants of the subject outside such formal confines include natural and quasi-natural experiments.